Fukushima robot reveals first sign of melted fuel in submerged reactor

 The device was equipped with thrusters to navigate through the water, and featured front and rear cameras.

-The small "radiation-hardened, screw-driven" submersible robot was designed to fit through the narrow 14 cm-diameter entrance of the pipe, according to the Tokyo-based International Research Institute for Nuclear Decommissioning (IRID), which developed the device alongside technology company Toshiba.
+The small "radiation-hardened, screw-driven" submersible robot was designed to fit through the narrow, 14-centimeter (5.5-inch) diameter entrance of the pipe, according to the Tokyo-based International Research Institute for Nuclear Decommissioning (IRID), which developed the device alongside technology company Toshiba.

 "We have already developed remotely operated robots for inspections at Fukushima," said Goro Yanase, General Manager of Toshiba's Nuclear Energy Systems and Services Division in a statement.